api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 5. <b>Start of a new Auction Round</b>

-An auction rounds starts when the auctioneer receives a dAPI value update from Airnodes (eg: ETH/USD = 2000) or new blocks are produced on the OEV Network.
+An auction starts when the auctioneer receives a dAPI value update from Airnodes (eg: ETH/USD = 2000) or new blocks are produced on the OEV Network.

 :::info Auction Rounds